A snapshot: schools in Lisbon considered (but not necessarily chosen) by English-speaking expats.

 MYP/ IB Diploma/ IB Careers; ages 11-18; co-ed; day; independent; privately owned; 350 students

-Established in 2010 and moved in the following year into a converted 17th century Quinta, featuring an extravagantly decorated chapel, which is a 'national monument'.
+Established in 2010 and moved in the following year into a converted 17th century Quinta, outside Lisbon, featuring an extravagantly decorated chapel, which is a 'national monument'.
 Whilst academics are not ignored and they also include the International Baccalaureate programme and is the only school in Portugal to offer the IB Careers Programme.
 Emphasis placed on ecology, for instance, gardening is taken seriously here.

 These schools have been brought to our attention, but until we have more reports from parents, we are unable to consider reviewing them.